 The wall paneling in the hall and library is of magnolia wood from trees at Pebble Hill and Melrose Plantations.
 Other walls are pine paneling.
 The Helen Hay Whitney Memorial Library, endowed by Mr. and Mrs. John Hay Whitney, is equipped with four large handmade Honduras mahogany cabinets and contain a collection of volumes on artistic designs, horticulture, all phases of Garden Club work, art and travel.

-A portrait of Mrs. Pansy Poe hangs on the wall in the front hallway.
+A portrait of Mrs. Pansy Poe hangs in the living room.

 The Garden Center committee handles the rental, use and upkeep of the Center and grounds and all repairs to the Center.
 The chairman coordinates activities that are held in the Center.